-Radiation therapy for pituitary tumors involves sending high-energy beams of particles (usually photons or protons) through the skin toward the tumor.
-When the beams reach their target, they can destroy the tumor cells by damaging their DNA.
+Radiation therapy for pituitary tumors involves sending beams of radiation from an external machine, through the skin and skull toward the tumor.
+When the beams of radiation reach the tumor, they can destroy the tumor cells by damaging their DNA.

 The radiation therapy team at Memorial Sloan Kettering is highly experienced in caring for people with pituitary tumors, and works closely with the other members of your care team.
 They have access to every form of modern radiation therapy available and will customize a treatment plan so precise that it factors in the size and shape of your tumor to the millimeter.

-Their goal is to not only eliminate the tumor cells but to prevent the side effects of treatment by keeping the healthy cells around the tumor safe.
+Their goal is to not only eliminate the tumor cells but to prevent short-term and long-term side effects of treatment by keeping the healthy tissue around the tumor, including the brain and optic nerves, safe.

-Stereotactic radiosurgery (SRS) is a high-dose treatment developed by experts at MSK that allows radiation to be delivered with greater precision to the tumor than conventional radiation therapy.
-A team of radiation experts, including doctors and physicists, uses a computerized system to shape the radiation beam to match a 3-D outline of the tumor previously generated by MRI and CT scans.
-SRS allows us to spare surrounding healthy brain tissue from any significant dose of radiation.
-Oftentimes, our patients only require one treatment with SRS.
+Stereotactic radiosurgery (SRS) is a high-dose treatment developed by experts at MSK.
+It allows radiation to be delivered with greater precision to the tumor than conventional radiation therapy.
+First, a 3-D outline of the tumor is created using MRI scans and CT scans.
+Then a team of radiation experts, including doctors and physicists, uses a computerized system to shape the radiation beam to match the 3-D outline.
+SRS makes it possible for us to spare surrounding healthy brain tissue from any significant dose of radiation.
+Oftentimes, our patients require only one to five treatments with SRS.

-Intensity-modulated radiation therapy (IMRT) is another form of radiation treatment we sometimes recommend for patients with pituitary adenomas.
-Like SRS, it provides greater precision than traditional forms of radiation therapy, and was developed by the radiation therapy experts at Memorial Sloan Kettering.
+Intensity-modulated radiation therapy (IMRT) is another form of radiation treatment we sometimes recommend for people with pituitary adenomas.
+Like SRS, it provides greater precision than traditional forms of radiation therapy, and was developed by MSK’s radiation therapy experts.

-Prior to treatment, we use a CT scanner to map the tumor in 3-D. Then a team of radiation therapy experts, including doctors and physicists, will use advanced computer programs to calculate and deliver radiation directly to the tumor from different angles.
+Prior to treatment, we map the tumor in 3-D using a CT scanner.
+Then a team of radiation therapy experts, including doctors and physicists, inputs that information into advanced computer programs to calculate treatment and deliver radiation directly to the tumor from different angles.